NeotropicSAS/vaadin-flow-x6/README.md

 > If you make modifications to the TypeScript file (x-6.ts) of the web component, please remember to replace it in the location where this file is found in the x6 add-on.
 >

-The TypeScript file (`x-6.ts`) for the web component can be found at the following location in the X6 add-on:
+The TypeScript file (`x-6.ts`) of the web component can be found at the following location in the X6 add-on:

 - x6-flow-root/x6-flow/src/main/resources/META-INF/resources/frontend/src/`x-6.ts`